This site participates in affiliate programs. Buying through our links supports our editorial work at no extra cost to you.

 | 200×200 cm | 16 m² |

-These dimensions assume maintaining a clearance of at least 70 cm on each side of the bed for comfortable movement.
+These dimensions assume keeping at least 70 cm of clearance on each side of the bed to move comfortably.

 Slatted Bed Base

 The slatted bed base is the most common in France.
 It adapts to all mattress sizes.
-For queen and king formats, ensure that the bed base has a central support slat to prevent sagging in the middle.
+For queen and king formats, check that the base has a central reinforcing slat to prevent sagging in the middle.

-Tip: with a memory foam or latex mattress, space the slats 4 to 6 cm apart maximum for optimal support.
+Tip: with a memory-foam or latex mattress, space the slats 4 to 6 cm maximum for optimal support.

 This type of bed base, covered in fabric, is fixed and offers a uniform surface.
-It is suitable for all types of mattresses.
-Be cautious with natural latex mattresses that require a ventilated surface - prefer a slatted bed base in this case.
+It suits all mattress types.
+Be careful with natural latex mattresses that absolutely require a ventilated surface — so prefer a slatted base in this case.

 Bed Frames and Headboards

 Before any purchase, measure the inside of your bed frame precisely.
 Tolerances are generally +/- 1 cm.
-A mattress that is too small in a frame may slide; too large, it won't fit.
+A mattress that is too small in a frame can slip; too large, it won't fit.

 Sheets and Mattress Protectors

-- The thickness of the mattress is also crucial: fitted sheets come in depths of 25, 30, 35, and 40 cm
+- Mattress thickness is also decisive: fitted sheets come in 25, 30, 35, and 40 cm depths

 Mattress Prices by Size

-The price of a mattress varies significantly depending on its size.
+The price of a mattress varies considerably by size.
 Here is an estimate of price ranges in 2026:

 |---|---|---|---|